nexocraft-graphicx/graphicx-io-raspi-sense-hat-python/README.md

 The little script (config.py) will ask you for following parameters and adjusts the configuration file:

-- MQTT Topic Prefix
+- MQTT Topic Prefix (deprecated)
-- Device Identifier
+- Device Identifier (deprecated)
 - MQTT Broker Host
 - MQTT Broker Port
 - MQTT username
 - MQTT password
 - MQTT Client ID
+- MQTT Topic (new)
 - Use Led-Matrix

-If you are not yet familiar with these parameters please read the [Quickstart Guide of graphicx.io](https://helpcenter.graphicx.io/en/support/solutions/79000057338).
+If you are not yet familiar with these parameters please read the [Quickstart Guide of graphicx.io](https://helpcenter.graphicx.io/en/support/solutions/79000057338) (deprecated).

-The MQTT Client ID is usually a unique ID per IoT Device in case there is only one MQTT Client on the Device.

 If use_led_matrix is the string 'true' or 'True' the program will draw an elegant X on the LED-Matrix.
 The color of the X depends on the current status.
 It is neutral during start of the program including initially connecting to the MQTT Broker.
 It is a highlight color during taking and sending measurements.
 It is yellow on exit due to an interrupt.
 It is red when there is a failure.